SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Transmissions/Transmission.md

 ![A very simple overview–detail presenter. % width=60&anchor=OverviewDetail-base](figures/OverviewDetail-base.png)

-Here comes the most interesting method. `connectPresenters` connects the list to the text.
+Here comes the most interesting method.
+The method `connectPresenters` connects the list to the text.
 We start simple.
 When a point is selected in the list, we simply show it in the text.

 ```
 OverviewDetailPresenter >> connectPresenters